Datalayer-Storage/dig-cli/README.md

-# DataIntegrityLayer
+# DataIntegrityTree

-`DataIntegrityLayer` is a TypeScript class designed to efficiently organize and manage any arbitrary file data using a Merkle tree.
+`DataIntegrityTree` is a TypeScript class designed to efficiently organize and manage any arbitrary file data using a Merkle tree.
 A Merkle tree is a cryptographic data structure that allows for secure and efficient verification of data integrity.
-By organizing files into a Merkle tree, `DataIntegrityLayer` enables you to verify that a specific piece of data belongs to a dataset and ensures that the data has not been altered.
+By organizing files into a Merkle tree, `DataIntegrityTree` enables you to verify that a specific piece of data belongs to a dataset and ensures that the data has not been altered.

 This class provides methods to store, retrieve, and verify data, making it particularly useful in scenarios where data integrity is critical, such as distributed systems, blockchain, or secure file storage.

 ## Store ID
-The storeId is a 64-character hexadecimal string that uniquely represents a data store within DataIntegrityLayer.
+The storeId is a 64-character hexadecimal string that uniquely represents a data store within DataIntegrityTree.
 This ID is crucial as it ensures that each data store is distinct and isolated.
 While the storeId can be generated from any source, it is important to ensure that storeIds are generated in a manner that guarantees their uniqueness.
 This can typically be achieved using cryptographic hash functions or UUIDs.
 The uniqueness of storeIds is vital to prevent data collisions and ensure that each data store maintains its integrity independently.

 ## Features